treeman/jonashietala/drafts/i_wrote_my_own_keyboard_layout_was_it_worth_it.markdown

   Might as well learn it properly from the start.

+  Note that you don't have to be super strict.
+  I press the upper corners with my ring fingers instead of the pinky for instance (because I'm weird and it feels better).

 - If you want to retain the ability to type QWERTY, use a different setup.

   Use a different keyboard for a different layout can help keep them separate.
   Pressing space with a different thumb is another trick that may help.

 There are very good online tools to help you learn any layout.
-Here are some I used:
+Here are some I like:

 - [keybr][]: Great for learning the initial characters.
 - [Monkeytype][]: Great when you sort-of know where the characters are.
 - [ngram-type][]: Practice the common ngrams.
 Great site, although I didn't find it interesting enough to use as much as I maybe should have.
 - [typelit][]: Practice by retyping entire novels.
-Awesome idea, although I didn't manage to get through the Count of Monte Cristo as I planned to.
+Awesome idea, even though I didn't manage to get through the Count of Monte Cristo as I planned to.

 It's important to stress how much motivation matters.
 Even though I feel that I want to pick up the practice again when I'm writing this,